jared-jorgenson/data-analytics-portfolio/README.md

 ## Content
 ### Python
-- Data collection using BeautifulSoup to scrape data from IMDB (imdb_scraper.py).
+- Data collection using BeautifulSoup to scrape data from IMDB.

 ### R